 4 | Slipping into complacency

 Growing your business takes time and energy.
-But once you reach a certain point of success, it can be tempting to accept the status quo, slip into complacency and forget the steps easy to fall into a routine of complacency, forgetting all the steps you took to lead you to success in the beginning.
+But once you reach a certain point of success, it can be tempting to accept the status quo and fall into a routine of complacency, forgetting all the steps you took to lead you to success in the beginning.

 You consistently have to work on your business to maintain your level of success.
 It’s like maintaining your yard: mowing once doesn’t mean you’ll never mow it again.
 If you’re not growing in the freight industry, you’re falling back.
 Don’t let yourself fall back.
 When things are going well for your business, don’t pump the brakes.